 Today was supposed to be an impromptu off day–typically I would have BJJ this evening, but I have to take my daughter to a birthday party, and I thought that a day off would help my injuries…BUT I ended up doing a core and leg workout–basically lots of crunches, side bends, back raises, squats, and lunges–followed by a few four-minute rounds of working takedown positioning from my grappling stance.
-At this point in my grappling “career” I prefer takedowns to throws and sweeps, they utilize my power better and they”re not as technical as the judo-type moves, which, though I”m working on them, I don”t know if I can actually pull them off in competition.
+At this point in my grappling “career” 1Some users of cocaine report feelings of restlessness, irritability, and anxiety.
+I prefer takedowns to throws and sweeps, they utilize my power better and they”re not as technical as the judo-type moves, which, though I”m working on them, I don”t know if I can actually pull them off in competition.

 I”ve got a cool move I”m working on–basically backing up to get my opponent moving forward, then shooting in fast for the takedown while he”s moving toward me.
 I drilled that a LOT, along with some duck-under movement and general footwork from my wrestling/grappling stance.
 I then finished with wrestler”s bridges, foam-rolling, and stretching.

 Morning: I did a mini-workout; 100 jumping jacks, 100 squats, 100 pushups, 100 kimura situps, followed by foam-rolling and 40 minutes of stretching.